liammcluckie/Low-Tide-Surf-Club/README.md

     b.
 As a frequent visitor, I want to be able to find further social media links to be able to follow on multiple platforms.

+---

+### Business Goals

+- The primary goal of this business is for users to become customers by ordering custom, personalised surfboards through the ordering page on the website.

+- Ideally all users that become customers will become regular and repeat customers since this is very much a trend within this industry.
+If a surfer is happy with this sort of product they will typically use this manufacturer for an extended period whilst they undertake in the sport.

+- Another focus of the business is to create a brand following on social media platforms, this will be achieved primarily through [Instagram](https://www.instagram.com/) by including multiple links in the project as well as a gallery section that will mimic the businesses social media page.

+- In addition to creating a following through social media there will also be an option for users to sign up to the brands newsletter which will provide further information on the brand, products, and special offers further increasing the chances of users ordering the product.

 ## User Centered Design
 ### Strategy Plane